FabEdge/fabedge/docs/FAQ.md

 It depends on your edge computing framekwork：

 * OpenYurt/SuperEdge.
 They will have their own coredns and kube-proxy pods running on edge nodes and FabEdge only provide network communication.
-* KubeEdge。Bebore v0.8.0, FabEdge didn't do mush for this, but you can deploy coredns and kube-proxy on edge nodes by yourself.
+* KubeEdge。Before v0.8.0, FabEdge didn't do much for this, but you can deploy coredns and kube-proxy on edge nodes by yourself.
 Since v0.8.0, FabEdge have integrated coredns and kube-proxy into fabedge-agent.

 For now, the coredns integrated to fabedge-agent is 1.8.0 and kube-proxy is 1.22.5, if you want use different coredns and kube-proxy, you can turn them off: